reflex-mev/reflex/website/docs/integration/revenue-configuration.md

 ## Default Configuration

-Reflex Protocol provides a default revenue sharing configuration that works for most integrations:
+Reflex provides a default revenue sharing configuration that works for most integrations:

-- **Protocol Fee**: 80% to Reflex Protocol for infrastructure and development
+- **Protocol Fee**: 80% to Reflex for infrastructure and development
 - **User Rewards**: 20% back to traders/users

 ## Custom Configuration Process

 If you need a custom profit sharing structure different from the default, follow this process:

-### 1. Contact Reflex Protocol
+### 1. Contact Reflex

 Reach out to the Reflex team with your requirements: